-Considering that the typical test taker needs 9-10 minutes (or more) to get through a passage and its questions, this scenario is an unfortunately common one, so I want to take some time to examine two broad-based approaches that should help you maximize the value of your last few minutes:
+Considering that the typical test taker needs 9-10+ minutes to get through a passage and its questions, this scenario is unfortunately common.
+I want to examine two broad-based approaches that should help you maximize the value of your last few minutes.

-However, when time is running low, skimming might be able to help you answer at least a few questions without issue.
+However, when time is running low, skimming may be able to help you answer at least a few questions without issue.
 The idea here is to skim the text very quickly, attempting to glean the gist of the passage and the author’s general position.
 Then, find all of the Global questions (broad questions that don’t reference a specific line/element within the passage) and attempt to answer each based on your big-picture understanding of the passage.
-Hopefully, you will encounter at least one Main Point and Global Purpose question, and you can use your very generalized knowledge of the passage to answer those quickly.
+Hopefully, you will encounter at least one Main Point and Global Purpose question.
+You can then use your general knowledge of the passage to answer those quickly.

 The choice of strategy is yours, but note that it’s somewhat dependent on the nature of the questions.
 If you know you are low on time, when you arrive at the passage you should glance at the questions and attempt to determine if there are more Specific Reference questions or more Global questions.
 Then use that information and your personal preferences to decide which strategy to use.
 You cannot predetermine which strategy to choose; you must make the decision when you reach and review the passage and its questions.